urban-group/surface-pd/docs/source/introduction.rst

 Overview
 ********
-The surface degradation of layered transition metal (TM) oxide and other related cathode compositions have been characterized extensively in experiments, however how the reactions take place on the cathode surface and the surface reconstructions form on the atomic scale is still lacking.
+The surface degradation of layered transition metal (TM) oxides and other related cathode compositions has been characterized extensively in experiments.
+However, how the reactions take place on the cathode surface and how surface reconstructions form on the atomic scale remains unclear.
-The surface phase diagram as a function of the state of charge and the temperature can offer insights into atomic-scale processes that are challenging to probe experimentally.
+The surface phase diagram as a function of state of charge and temperature can offer insights into atomic-scale processes that are challenging to probe experimentally.

 .. image:: images/2D-3D-surface-pd-demo.png
     :width: 600